szze/SpecFlowPlus-Resources/SpecFlowPlus-Runner-Profiles.md

 * `{UniqueId}`: The unique ID entered in the profile
 * `{BaseFolder}`: The base folder
 * `{OutputFolder}`: The output folder for test results and reports
-* All environment variables (specified using the standard format, i.e. preceded by a percentage sign ('%'))
+* All environment variables (specified using the standard format, i.e. enclosed in percentage signs ('%'))

 Placeholders can be used in the following elements: